No Through Road (web series): Development

-In a separate interview in March 2022, on learning of the series' retrospective analysis as a foundational work of the analog horror genre (which took off through the 2010s, with No Through Road cited as an inspiration for such works as Kane Pixels' The Backrooms), Chamberlain elaborated on the films having been shot with a MiniDV, mainly from a desire to "test it out" at the age of 17, with the cast being drunk while filming the original, and that while portraying the series' masked figure, that "there were quite a few hairy moments where I had to leap and hide in the hedgerows so that I wasn’t arrested by the police for scaring the crap out of people who were just trying to drive home" due to how he was dressed.
+In a separate interview in March 2022, Chamberlain elaborated on the films having been shot with a MiniDV, mainly from a desire to "test it out" at the age of 17, with the cast being drunk while filming the original, and that while portraying the series' masked figure, that "there were quite a few hairy moments where I had to leap and hide in the hedgerows so that I wasn’t arrested by the police for scaring the crap out of people who were just trying to drive home" due to how he was dressed.
 On developing the sequel web series, Chamberlain further revealed that the time loop concept had been inspired by the Doctor Who episode "Time", which had then-recently come out, "accidentally manag[ing] to capture the inherent tragedy of people that you like disappearing into a horrible scenario [while] speak[ing] to that fear that we all have.", concluding that "I'm glad that “No Through Road” is continuing to scare the crap out of people [so many] years later".

 Reception

+Critical Response

 Critical reception for No Through Road has been universally positive.
 On the original video's initial publication, El Gore lauded the filmmakers' "admirable dedication to passing the video off as actual found footage: after an extensive Google search, the El Gore team concluded that there's no information about its production available on the Internet.
 We have no idea who made this film or who stars in it, which certainly adds to the subliminal creep factor", further complimenting the "acting [a]s excellent, the conversation[s] feel[ing] natural, [and] the tension [being] palpable[:] as good as it gets in the genre and medium", as well as the use of Gillian Welch's "My First Lover" (sampled from the 2008 film The Strangers) as an "infinitely creepy record loop on the radio", alongside other clips added randomly throughout the film, as "greatly enhanc[ing] the eerie atmosphere" of the film, and concluding to describe the "spine-chilling short [as] undoubtedly one of the best low-budget horror films I've [ever] seen".

+In 2020, Coryxkenshin reacted to the original short film and applauded heavily for its creepy and terrifying sound design.
+In 2023 Ishowspeed reacted to the short film and was terrified by the ending and actually believed that it was a real snuff film uploaded by the government.
+In 2020, famous youtuber Jacksepticeye reacted to the short film and also applauded the series and hoped that the people who made the video had a good career in film in their later lives.